|Effect of Non-compliance||4|

-(7) During a settlement conference, if the parties come to an agreement to amend the roll, the member presiding at the settlement conference must ensure that the terms of the agreement are recorded in the form of a recommendation and are referred to the board for approval under Rule 23.
+(7) During a settlement conference, if the parties come to an agreement to amend the roll, the member or case manager presiding at the settlement conference must ensure that the terms of the agreement are recorded in the form of a recommendation and are referred to the board for approval under Rule 23.

 (8) With the consent of the parties, a settlement conference may be converted into a hearing and the presiding member may receive evidence and render a decision as if designated as a single member panel to hear an appeal.

 17. (1) The chair may direct that an appeal be heard by a panel consisting of

 (2) The decision of a single member panel or of a majority of members on a panel is the decision of the board, and in the case of a tie, the decision of the panel chair governs.

 18. (1) The board may direct that a hearing be conducted